HOME

 By Drew Daniels

-OPINIONS, OPINIONS; EVERYONE'S AN AUDIO EXPERT AND KNOWS THEIR OWN JOB TOO
+OPINIONS, OPINIONS; EVERYONE'S AN AUDIO EXPERT — AND KNOWS THEIR OWN JOB TOO!

-No amount of electronics or wizardry in a box, can give a recording engineer musical ability or understanding, just as no amount of money spent on musical instruments or university degrees in musical composition, can give a musician an intimate knowledge of acoustical physics or the electrical characteristics of microphones and loudspeakers.
+The other side of the same coin is this: No amount of electronics or wizardry in a box, can give a recording engineer musical ability or understanding, just as no amount of money spent on musical instruments or university degrees in musical composition, can give a musician an intimate knowledge of acoustical physics or the electrical characteristics of microphones and loudspeakers.

 As a result of the explosion of home recording, there are a hundred or more, big, expensively built and furnished studios in the Los Angeles area alone—those that haven't already been closed—where you can buy ProTools HD™ recording time at $20 an hour—without an engineer of course.
 Usually your $20/hr rate gets you a “second” engineer, that is, an intern who (sometimes) knows what's connected to the patch bay in the control room.
 The intern may or may not know anything about microphones and musical instruments, different genres or styles of music, or how to interface the enormous complexity of the recording studio to your artistic intentions.